sk3106/NodeRP/README.md

 ## Description
 NodeRP is a simple RP framework for FiveM written in JavaScript/NodeJS.
 It stores data in a MySQL Database and also has support for discord webhooks (look below for a full list of features).
-I have a small amount of time available in which I can develop this due to studies and work etc so there might be a delay in development sometimes.
+Due to my schedule, there might be a delay in development sometimes.
 Contributions are welcomed no matter how small it is.

 ## Features
 - Easy to use API